elirehema/nuxt_content/content/posts/introduction-to-vue-content/index.md

 ---
-title: Introduction to vue content, Writing content
+title: Introduction to vue content and writting
 description: You can add a YAML front matter block to your markdown files.
 The front matter must be the first thing in the file and must take the form of valid YAML set between triple-dashed lines.
 Here is a basic example
  Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore
 date: 2020-10-10